 also there were people, families who had come in from the

 rural areas with the men looking for work.
-The times

 were hard and those families could not afford to settle